ucsb-cs148-w24/project-pj11-songrater/README.md

 3. Run the following command:
    `npx expo start` / `npm start`
 4. Follow the steps on Expo to run the demo
-   a.
-Press 'w' to open the web browser
+   5. Press 'w' to open the web browser
-   b.
-If you have Expo Go on your mobile device, scan the QR code to open it there
+   6. If you have Expo Go on your mobile device, scan the QR code to open it there